akmishra30/fund-transfer/README.md

 # Fund Transfer Project

-This is a REST project to transfer fund between customers bank accounts using JAX-RS and Jetty as an embedded server.
-The H2 DB is being used as in-memory DB which holds customers and accounts related necessary information for demo and test purpose.
+This is a **REST** project to transfer fund between customers bank accounts using **JAX-RS** and **Jetty** as an embedded server.
+The **H2 DB** is being used as in-memory DB which holds customers and accounts related necessary information for demo and test purpose.

 This project mainly focus on **fund-transfer** operation between accounts.
 For testing purpose, only account creation can be possible.
 No other operations such as account/customer deletion, account/customer retrieval, etc. available.
+By default currency code is **USD** and account status is **true**.

 **Tech specification :**